 “Millionaire stay at home mom makes 6 figures A MONTH selling knitted scarves online!
 Find out how!”

-Accounting and budgeting aren’t just for tax season.
+Be sure to keep your expenses in mind!
 You should be well aware of all your costs and how much you initially need to have on the side to invest in your business.

-Some of the costs that may arise if you’re creating your own ecommerce website:
+Some of the costs that may arise if you’re creating your own eCommerce website:

 - A Domain Name, to be renewed yearly